Måløy: Culture

 The festival Måløydagene is arranged in the town every year.
 In 2004, Måløy was awarded the role as a 2008 Tall Ships' Races main port.
 The town was the host of the participating tall ships from July 28 until August 4.
 The event had a budget of 18 million kr, of which the county government would sponsor 2.5 million kr.
 The town offered great hospitality and welcomed crews warmly.
 The town, with STI had organized much in the way of crew activities.

 Education

 The only upper secondary school in the municipality, Måløy vidaregåande skule, as well as several lower secondary schools and elementary schools, are located in the vicinity of the town.
-The closest institutions of higher education are Sogn og Fjordane University College, located in Sogndal, Førde, and Sandane, Ålesund University College in Ålesund, and the University of Bergen in Bergen.
+The closest institutions of higher education are Western Norway University of Applied Sciences (located in Sogndalsfjøra, Førde, and Sandane), Norwegian University of Science and Technology (in Ålesund), and the University of Bergen (in Bergen).

 Sports

 The association football club Tornado Måløy FK is the result of a merger between the independent clubs Tornado and Måløy in 2002.
 The club has two stadiums, one of which is located in Måløy, the other is in Refvika.
 The club's two men's senior teams play in the Norwegian third division and fifth division as of 2008.